whve/quantumjitter/content/project/box/index.markdown

   - R
 tags:
   - web scraping
 summary: R packages & functions that make doing data science a joy.
-Established by aggregating actual usage across the [project portfolio](/project/) showcased in this blog.
+Established by aggregating actual usage across [quantumjitter projects](/project/).
-lastmod: '2022-04-10'
+lastmod: '2022-05-01'
 draft: false
 featured: true
-image:
-  caption: Graphic by Carl Goodwin
-  focal_point: Center
 ---
 <script src="{{< blogdown/postref >}}index_files/kePrint/kePrint.js"></script>
 <link href="{{< blogdown/postref >}}index_files/lightable/lightable.css" rel="stylesheet" />

+![](/project/box/featured-1.png)

 Each [project](/project/) closes with a table summarising the R tools used.
 By visualising my most frequently used packages and functions I get a sense of where I may most benefit from going deeper and keeping abreast of the latest package versions

-![](/project/box/featured-1.png)

 I may also spot superseded functions e.g. `spread` and `gather` may now be replaced by `pivot_wider` and `pivot_longer`.
 Or an opportunity to switch a non-tidyverse package for a newer tidyverse (or ecosystem) alternative, e.g. for UpSetR I can now use ggupset which plays well with ggplot.